 To avoid additional buffering delay, packets MUST be sent at a rate equal to integral multiples of the audio sample frame rate of the codec.
 This synchronization results in lockstep between the codec framing and packet transmission.

-The frame sizes of the codecs are shown in Table 1.
-Default packetization periods are specified in [7].
+The frame sizes of the mandatory codecs (see Section 7.2) are shown in Table 1.